 BPA (bisphenol-A).
 But first a bit of background…

-- Your gut lining: until recently, serotonin (feel good hormone) was thought to be produced only in the brain.
+Your gut lining: serotonin (a feel-good hormone) was thought to be produced only in the brain.
 Turns out 90% of it is produced in the gut.
-This is why what you eat is about sooo much more than just calories.
+This is why what you eat is about so much more than just calories.
 But this is a WHOLE other topic for another time.

-- Pituitary gland (deep inside the brain).
+Pituitary gland (deep inside the brain).
 The head honcho.
-This is like the 'One Ring to Rule Them All’ type gland. *Lord of the Rings reference*
+This is like the 'One Ring to Rule Them All’ type gland.

 Basically, this delicate balance of profits and losses is tightly controlled by our extremely smart CEOs and it’s best to minimise any outside interference or hostile take-overs from foreign invaders.